 Physical Education Teaching Major

-Are you passionate about preserving the health and wellness of children and adolescents?
+Are you passionate about the health and wellness of children and adolescents?
 A major in physical education teaching prepares you to teach K-12 physical education in public and private schools.

 This career path is in high demand.
 In fact, our graduates have recently found 100% success in finding a job after graduation.